 Thoughts on Herd Mentality

-The key to this game is to try to predict other’s responses.
+The key to this game is to try to predict others’ responses.
 Even though you might be a super-fit, health-conscious individual who only drinks skimmed milk, you may be better off putting personal preferences to one side and selecting full-fat milk when you look at your fellow gamers.
 The beauty of Herd Mentality is that it is all about opinions.
-No-one can have a wrong response.
+No one can have a wrong response.
 The answers given might provoke a heated discussion and that is where Herd Mentality is placed.
 The winning or losing (depending on the points scored) is almost of secondary importance.
 This is all about playing the game and the fun that can be had just by participating.
 Even if you are stuck with the maverick cow for several turns (and unable to score) this does not matter.
 You are still just as included in the questions and answers.

 I think for Herd Mentality it does not matter who has won.
-The game has succeeded if people have fun, are discussing their responses and are getting to understand each other’s likes or dislikes.
+The game has succeeded if people have fun, are discussing their responses, and are getting to understand each other’s likes or dislikes.

 Big Potato Games suggest that up to 20 could play the game.
 Negotiating or counting the responses for a huge herd would be challenging and be a little cumbersome.
 Also, it would be very difficult to have just one individual having a unique response and the other 19 all saying the same answer.
 For such a large crowd the “pink cow punishment” may not work well.
-Instead you could get all the mavericks (single answer responses) together and label all of them as “pink cows” so that none of them could score points in subsequent rounds, unless they re-join the herd.
+Instead, you could get all the mavericks (single answer responses) together and label all of them as “pink cows” so that none of them could score points in subsequent rounds unless they rejoin the herd.
 [Here’s a conundrum – if the mavericks outnumber those in the herd, should they not then be considered as the majority?]

 The sweet spot for this game would be between six and ten players.
-This will provide sufficient diversity in responses to give plenty of discussion.
+This will provide sufficient diversity in responses to give plenty of discussions.
 With this number, a majority opinion is more likely to be formed.
 When we played with this number of players we varied who could be question master and who would start the discussion and responses each turn.
 With six the game played easily at a table and lasted about 40 minutes.

-Herd Mentality is a very new game (released 2020).
+Herd Mentality is a relatively new game (released 2020).
 It is priced competitively and it has plenty of replayability.
 This is one game that can easily return to the games table over and over again and so that reason it is actually very good value for money.
 This is an ideal family game that allows children to express their opinions [who is the best Disney Princess?].
 However, for children under seven years, they may not grasp the context of the game – ie they need to choose a princess that Granny or Grandad can actually name, rather than the coolest princess of them all.